Yellow-Dog-Man/ResoniteAccountDownloader/README.md

 In both cases, make sure you take a look at the UI scrolling left and right etc. Better UI for this area might be a focus if we continue to see errors.
 In both events the details are logged to your log files too.

-## Why are you anonymous?
-We understand that some of you have felt a degree of apprehension due to us remaining anonymous, citing concerns that we're not an active member of the Neos community.

-This is not the case.
-We feel the situation surrounding Neos has created some anxiety concerning the future of the projects we've made on this platform, and this downloader is to help mitigate that by providing an opportunity to back up work should the worst come to pass.

-Similarly, other efforts to restore content, such as the Neos wiki edits, have led to account locks for users, denying them the ability to access their assets entirely.
-This makes it difficult to provide back up options without risking access to the very content it aims to preserve.

-Our anonymity is simply intended to provide a basic level of protection.
-We hope you can find it a not unreasonable one, and we welcome anyone to investigate the Github to verify the contents of the downloader.

-You can also read [Verifying Checksums](#verifying-checksumsintegrity) to double check that what you see on GitHub is what you get.

 ## How can we trust this?
 If you'd like to build your trust in this software you can do so in a number of ways:
 1. Read the source code of the repository, there is no hidden code or components
 1. Read [Verifying Checksums](#verifying-checksumsintegrity) which verifies that the builds you obtain are built on GitHub using code on GitHub without outside interference.
-1. Discuss the software with the community, several members of the Neos community including Neos Team members have reviewed this code and confirmed it to be ok.
+1. Discuss the software with the community, several members of the community including Team members have reviewed this code and confirmed it to be ok.

-If you have further doubts feel free to [open an issue](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/issues) or a [discussion](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/discussions).
+If you have further doubts feel free to [open an issue](https://github.com/Yellow-Dog-Man/ResoniteAccountDownloader/issues) or a [discussion](https://github.com/Yellow-Dog-Man/ResoniteAccountDownloader/discussions).

-## Can we contact the author privately?
-Sure you can email: guvanj8gv3rj.undertook642@passinbox.com to conduct a private conversation.
-Our preference is that conversations are kept public in [issues](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/issues) or [discussions](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/discussions).

-### What about Discord?
-We do not respond on Discord and use the account purely to post new versions.

 # Verifying Checksums/Integrity

 If you'd like to double check the checksums/integrity of the built Binaries of this project.
 You can follow these steps:
 1. Download the latest release(1.10.7 onwards) for your operating system
 1. Also download the Checksum for that operating system.
 It is a text file.
-1. Check the [Actions log](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/actions) for this repository, for the version you downloaded
+1. Check the [Actions log](https://github.com/Yellow-Dog-Man/ResoniteAccountDownloader/actions) for this repository, for the version you downloaded
 1. Locate the "Print Checksum" step
 1. Copy the printed checksum somewhere safe
 1. Now you can check the checksum of the downloaded files.